 CEO’s briefing: Technology roadmap for growth

 As companies grow, their IT inevitably needs to change and develop.
-In reality, few companies follow a well-planned path, so the result is often a complicated mixture of different generations of infrastructure, business systems, and digital activities.
-The situation can be further complicated by informal ways of working, such as spreadsheets, manual tasks by key individuals, and other workarounds.
+In reality, few companies follow a well planned path, so the result is often a complicated mixture — different generations of infrastructure, business systems, and digital activities.
+The situation can be further complicated by informal ways of working, such as spreadsheets and manual workarounds.

-An IT Roadmap, also known as a Technology Roadmap for Growth, is a solution.
+The solution is a Technology Roadmap for Growth.
 It gives you a plan for streamlining the inefficient processes and workarounds whilst laying the groundwork for growth.
-It shifts the discussion from IT as a budget line-item to how technology can drive business growth.
+It shifts the discussion from IT as a budget line-item to how technology can actually drive business growth.

-Companies planning growth need a plan for how IT can support and drive this growth.
-The right IT Roadmap allows them to scale up confidently, whilst maintaining or improving their margins and customer service.
+The right IT and technology roadmap allows a business to scale up confidently, whilst maintaining or improving their margins and customer service.
 It ensures the Board have up-to-date information regardless of the increasing size of the operation.
-It allows the team to delegate authority to managers, who can make judgements based on accurate data.
-And it allows the Directors to move swiftly and to take opportunities for partnerships or acquisitions because their operation is a solid platform for growth.
-Furthermore, it optimises the value of the business in the event of an exit.
+It allows the leadership team to delegate authority to managers, who can make judgements based on accurate data.
+And it allows the Directors to move swiftly and to take opportunities for partnerships or acquisitions.
+Furthermore, an IT roadmap optimises the value of the business in the event of an exit.

 - Inefficient processes eroding margins and making good service difficult or expensive.
 Errors and issues increase as the business grows, which damages profitability and cash flow.
 Short-term problems dominate management and there is little time or money to plan for expansion.

-- Poor reporting tools means that analysing costs, revenues, efficiency and profitability is difficult.
-Comparing trends and plans versus actuals should be easy.
-Which products and customers are profitable shouldn’t be a matter of opinion!
-Marketing and sales ideas run aground due to lack of data.
+- Poor reporting tools means that analysing costs, revenues, efficiency and profitability is difficult — which products and customers are profitable shouldn’t be a matter of opinion, and comparing trends and plans versus actuals should be easy.

 - Lack of standardisation means the business is reliant on individuals.
-People keep their own vital lists and system workarounds which makes them ‘choke points,’ limiting growth and expansion.
+People keep their own vital lists and system workarounds, which limits growth and expansion.
 When these key people are on holiday or sick then the whole business is affected.
 If they leave it’s a major problem!

-- How the absence of an IT Roadmap affects businesses and their ability to grow and prosper
+- How the absence of an IT roadmap affects businesses and their ability to prosper

-- The best way to make a flexible and practical IT Roadmap for all aspects of IT, including people and processes as well as just technology
+- The best way to make a flexible and practical IT roadmap

-- How the Board needs to lead the activity to ensure the IT Roadmap remains relevant and up to date.
+- How to ensure the roadmap remains relevant and up to date.